Copyright © 2016

 "Now now lad, I was starting to like you and then you go all soft on me."

-"Not really Mister O'Malley.
+"Not really Mister O'Rourke.
 I have another reason for my actions, it will all pay off in the long run."

 "I just bet it does.
 Now where is that blasted boy with our dinner."

 Carmelo had the table set up and very shortly afterwards there was a very large round pan in the middle.
 On another plate was what looked like roasted rabbit, or more correctly, five roasted rabbits.
 The usual bread and cheese were set on the table with a new bottle of wine.